jessesiu/gigadb-website/docs/opsdocs/Deployment.md

 #### CNGB

-TODO - CNGB has not been tested yet with the CI/CD pipeline.
+TODO - CNGB infrastructure has not been tested yet with the CI/CD pipeline.

 ### Variables